Betting on Week 8 college football? Find the best betting apps, sportsbook promos

 The DraftKings promo code, bet365 bonus code and FanDuel promo code each offer bonus bets after new users place a wager of $5 or more.
 DraftKings is providing $300 in bonus bets if your first bet of $5 or more wins and three free months of NBA League Pass.
 FanDuel's latest promo code gives new users $300 in bonus bets if their first bet of at least $5 wins.
 The bet365 bonus code CBSSPORTS provides new users $200 in bonus bets with a placement of a $5 wager, whether it wins or loses.

 Both the BetMGM bonus code and Fanatics Sportsbook promo code are offering bonus bets, but only if your first bet loses.
-New users at Fanatics can place a cash wager of $10 or more on any sport with -500 odds or longer.
-When your bet settles (win or lose), you will be awarded with $50 FanCash.
-This process repeats for each of a user's first five days, for a potential of up to $250 FanCash.
+New users at Fanatics can place a cash wager of $1 or more on any sport with -500 odds or longer.
+If your bet settles as a loss, you will be awarded up to $200 in FanCash every day for ten (10) straight days.
 Meanwhile, the BetMGM bonus code CBSSPORTS provides new users up to $1,500 back in bonus bets if their first bet loses.
 BetMGM users in West Virginia, Pennsylvania, Michigan or New Jersey can get a different promotion and claim $150 in bonus bets if you win your first bet of $10 or more.

 The Caesars Sportsbook promo code is different than the others, giving profit boosts instead of bonus bets.
 After placing a wager of at least $1, you receive 20 100% profit boost tokens with the code CBS20X.